- Oct 04, 2017

 - by Brad Litwin

-To a web developer, tasks like registering domains and hosting websites are self-explanatory.
+To a web developer, tasks like registering domains and domain hosting are self-explanatory.
 However, if you’ve never set up a website before, not understanding the difference between these concepts can make it harder to get started.

 There are a number of steps to setting up a fully functioning WordPress website and getting it running.
 Understanding those steps and what they entail can make your life as a website owner simpler.
 For example, you might not know that you can register a domain without having a website to go along with it yet.
 You can also find web hosting and create a fully working website before you ever register your domain.